 Cryptocurrency-based gaming platforms have become increasingly popular over the last few years.
 They are preferred by online gamblers for their low commissions, high security levels, and, of course, the anonymity they provide.

 Today, the first Bitcoin machines are being tested and introduced to the gaming industry.
-So-called “SmartBox” machines will be designed to support various casino games.
+So-called “SmartBox” slot machines will be designed to support various casino games.
 What is more, each of these machines will have a touchscreen display, a QR scanner for cryptocurrency transactions, and a fiat money port.

 Throughout the test period, the games will run on fake tokens instead of real cryptocurrency.
-But once the test period is over and the machines are fully developed, users will be able to gamble with Ethereum coins.
+But once the test period is over and the slot machines are fully developed, users will be able to gamble with Ethereum coins.

 Crypto and gaming

 Even though Ethereum-based platforms have become increasingly popular recently, it has always been the Bitcoin platform that attracts most gamblers.
 Interestingly enough, the first Bitcoin games were developed by independent crypto-fans, who created games with poor graphics or no graphics at all.

 And still, those games succeeded in gaining popularity, and eventually professionals started working on the Bitcoin gaming platform as well.
 According to a gambling journal, the first Bitcoin game to achieve mass popularity was a dice game that had a low commission.